bbuchfink/diamond/README.md

 Support
 =======
-The [issue tracker](https://github.com/bbuchfink/diamond/issues) as well as the newly introduced [GitHub discussions](https://github.com/bbuchfink/diamond/discussions) are open for support requests of any kind.
+Diamond is actively supported and developed software.
+Please use the [issue tracker](https://github.com/bbuchfink/diamond/issues) for malfunctions and the [GitHub discussions](https://github.com/bbuchfink/diamond/discussions) for questions, comments, feature requests, etc.

 About
 =====